ODonnchadha/net-core-asp-best-practices/NOTES.md

         -CQRS: Small model classes with a certain responsibility.
 Query & command.
 With CRUD per each.
     - Feature-based approach:
         - Vertical slice through the functionality.
 Features folder & subfolders.
 (Not shared typically, even if identical.)
+    - Validation:
+        - Leave the entities alone and do not to use data annotations.
+            - Use FluentValidation: Lambda expressions for validation rules.
+            - Within Core: RequestHandler & part of the feature folder.
+        - Handle errors?
+Returning exceptions?
+Core should return its own set of exceptions.
+And then handled or transformed by the consumer.
+        - Used exceptions: NotFoundException.
+BadRequestException.
+ValidationException.

 - INFRASTRUCTURE PROJECT:
+    - Adding EF Core.
+Implementating other infrastructure tasks.
+    - All external or I/O components:
+        - Database (EF Core.
+DbContext.)
+Files.
+Service bus.
+Service client.
+Logging.
+    - Configuration of technical frameworks.
+    - Implementations for contracts defined in the COre project.
+    - Reference to Core project.
+Through dependency inverson & DI, services get implemented.
+    - Adding EF Core.
+        - Nuget packages.
+        - DbContext.
+(DbSets.)
+        - Migration.
+        - Startup registration.
+        - Repository implemetation.
+Generic contract in Core project.
+Base repository implementation.
+With specific respositories if needed.
+    - Sending an email is infrastructure code.

 - ADDING ASP.NET CORE API:
+    - TODO:

 - TESTING: